Fundraising Goal for Syria Far Exceeded

-Recently, a donors’ conference held in Kuwait decided to raise and contribute a goal of $1.5 billion USD in foreign aid on January 31.
-This amount far exceeds the UN’s expected goal.
+Recently, a donors’ conference held in Kuwait decided to raise and contribute a goal of $1.5 billion in foreign aid on January 31.
+This amount far exceeds the U.N.’s expected goal.
 Among the largest donors included conference host country Kuwait.
 Also, Gulf nations Saudi Arabia and the United Arab Emirates, the United States and the United Kingdom donated most in the fundraising efforts.
-Additional donors include EU member states, Morocco, Iraq, and others totaling to over 40 countries.
+Additional donors include EU member states, Morocco, Iraq, and others totaling to more than 40 countries.

-With over two million total displaced people, most serious needs include basic necessities like food, shelter, and education.
-As the amount of refugees increases, the UN has released that over half of those individuals are children.
+With more than two million total displaced people, most serious needs include basic necessities like food, shelter and education.
+As the amount of refugees increases, the U.N. has released that over half of those individuals are children.
 NGO bodies like UNICEF and UNHCR are working hard to provide students with educational opportunities.
-The US has increased its efforts in the regions as well.
+The U.S. has increased its efforts in the regions as well.

-As of February 6, President Obama pledged an addition $155 million, bringing US aid totals to $365 million.
-Poverty in this country is growing with the ongoing conflict, but US and global funds and other methods of aid continue to pour into this region as the war persists.
+As of February 6, President Obama pledged an additional $155 million, bringing the U.S. aid total to $365 million.
+Poverty in this country is growing with the ongoing conflict, but U.S. and global funds and other methods of aid continue to pour into this region as the war persists.

 – Kristyn Greco